Have you ever noticed how people only call you after they have already decided you "look right" for the job?

 Once your shop is visible online, the next step is amplifying your brand where clients spend their time, social media.

-Social Media: The Welding Industry’s Secret Tool for Networking & Sales
+Social Media for Networking & Sales

 Different platforms serve different goals.
 Understanding what to post and where helps you reach the right people.